 - Pavillon des Arts et du Design Paris – March 2011 and 2012

 - Maison Objet in Paris – 2008 to 2013

-Claudia Pignatale, Founder and Creative Director of Secondome Design Gallery, has dynamically dedicated her passion for art and design since 2008.
-She actively collaborates with international young designers under 40, along with her constant pursuit of discovering new talents and emerging artists to launch.
+Claudia Pignatale, Founder and Creative Director of Secondome Design Gallery, has dynamically dedicated her passion for art and design.
+She actively collaborates with international designers, along with her constant pursuit of discovering new talents to launch.
 Claudia’s mission is to turn Secondome Design Gallery and Secondome Edizioni into a pivotal center of attraction and spotlight for designers

 in Italy and abroad with her attendance in international design fairs.
 Based in the artistic neighborhood of Trastevere, she is determined to place Rome back on the map of the international design scene and export design and Italian’s artisans’ expertise around the world through its collections.